whs-junkyard/kubus-android/README.md

 ## License

-KUSmartBus for Android is licensed under [GNU Affero General Public License, version 3](https://www.gnu.org/licenses/agpl-3.0.html) or later.
+KUSmartBus for Android is licensed under [GNU General Public License, version 2](https://www.gnu.org/licenses/gpl-2.0.html) or later.

 The name "KUSmartBus", "KU Smart Bus" may not be used without permission.